visforvali/eng201-oer/_pages/syllabus.md

 - Engage in critical analysis through well-developed ideas and clear purpose
 - Write informal/formal exposition, summary, critique, analysis, narrative, research writing, and reflection
 - Write for specific audiences and rhetorical situations
-- Conduct primary and secondary research through field work (like interviews) and sources from the library and Internet databases
+- Conduct primary and secondary research through field work and sources from the library and Internet databases
 - Identify, evaluate, integrate, and synthesize sources
 - Use drafting processes to plan, generate ideas, do peer review, and revise using feedback
 - Apply academic conventions at the sentence- and paragraph-level by the final draft, including grammar, spelling, usage, citations, and formatting